 Since founding Plain English Finance in 2011, Andrew has appeared in numerous national and specialist financial publications including: The Mail on Sunday, The Mirror, CityAM, The Spectator, Shares and MoneyWeek magazines, YourMoney, This Is Money and Money Observer.
 He has been a regular commentator on Shares Radio and IG TV, was featured in Russell Brand and Michael Winterbottom’s 2015 film “The Emperor’s New Clothes” and interviewed by Eamonn Holmes for theChannel 5 programme “How the other half live”.

-The second edition of Andrew’s book “How to Own the World” has been an Amazon bestseller in a number of categories and currently enjoys over 250 five star reviews.
+The third edition of Andrew’s book “How to Own the World” has been an Amazon bestseller in a number of categories and currently enjoys over 250 five star reviews.
 At the time of writing, the book is the second highest rated book about investing on Amazon.co.uk after Ben Graham’s investment classic “The Intelligent Investor”.